wnyao/learning-notes/javascript/javascript/apply-call-bind.md

 ### Function borrowing

 - Function borrowing is borrowing the function from object rather than redefining it
-- Function borowing is usually a workaround for poor initial design
+- Function borrowing is usually a workaround for poor initial design

 ```js
 let car1 = {